Quantum no-go theorems in causality respecting systems in presence of closed timelike curves: Tweaking the Deutsch condition: Introduction

+Our paper is organized as follows.
 The concepts and the corresponding proofs about popping up and elimination are presented in Sec. \ref{sec-pop-eli}.
 The possibility of cloning and deleting using CTCs are presented in Sec. \ref{sec-clo-del}.
 The results on entanglement and teleportation are presented in Sec. \ref{sec-ent-tel}.
 The concept of ``tweaking'' the Deutsch criterion, and the possibility of nontrivial teleportation obtained thereby are presented in Sec. \ref{sec-tweak}.
 We present a conclusion in Sec. \ref{sec-conclu}.